AndyWalker81/pands-problem-sheet/README.md

 ### Explanation:

-The program first asks the user to input a positive interger which is stored as ```userNumber'``` and then printed.
+The program first asks the user to input a positive interger which is stored as ```userNumber``` and then printed.
 The ```end = ' '```python code means that the following items to be printed will be on the same line (by default python's print() function ends with a new line).
 (Please note - this value will not be printed until the rest of the program has run).

 The program then performs a while loop while ```userNumber``` does not equal 1 :
 - The modulus operator (%) is used to determine if ```userNumber``` is even or odd.